Accelerated Bachelor of Science in Nursing

 Frequently Asked Questions

-The College of Nursing provides a state-of-the-art nursing program that prepares graduates for the diversity necessary to practice anywhere in the United States.
+The College of Nursing provides a state-of-the-art nursing program that prepares graduates for the variety of situations and circumstances necessary to practice anywhere in the United States.
 An emphasis in liberal studies and humanities, as well as in social and natural sciences, provides the foundation for a student's nursing education.

 The accelerated nursing programs in Rapid City and Sioux Falls are South 啵啵直播秀 State University programs.
 They are just conducted at our distance sites.
 Graduates of these programs will receive their degree from SDSU but will complete their coursework and clinical in and around Rapid City or Sioux Falls.